ANIMAL RIGHTS FAQS

 battle over words, which leads to no practical conclusion.
 I shall

-assume, therefore, that men are possessed of "rights," in the sense
+assume, therefore, that men are possessed of "rights," in the

 of Herbert Spencer's definition; and if any of my readers object to